-We expect to be treated as a partnership for U.S. federal income tax purposes and, therefore, generally will not be liable for entity-level U.S. federal income taxes.
+We expect to be treated as a partnership for U.S. federal income tax purposes and, therefore, subject to the discussion below under "-Administrative Matters-Information Returns and Audit Procedures", generally will not be liable for entity-level U.S. federal income taxes.
 Instead, as described below, each of our unitholders will take into account its respective share of our items of income, gain, loss and deduction in computing its U.S. federal income tax liability as if the unitholder had earned such income directly, even if we make no cash distributions to the unitholder.
+Distributions we make to a unitholder will not give rise to income or gain taxable to such unitholder, unless the amount of cash distributed exceeds the unitholder's adjusted tax basis in its units.
+Please read "-Tax Consequences of Unit Ownership-Treatment of Distributions" and "-Disposition of Units").

-Section 7704 of the Code generally provides that publicly traded partnerships will be treated as corporations for U.S. federal income tax purposes.
-However, if 90% or more of a partnership's gross income for every taxable year it is publicly traded consists of "qualifying income," the partnership may continue to be treated as a partnership for U.S. federal income tax purposes (the "Qualifying Income Exception").
-Qualifying income includes income and gains derived from the production, transportation, processing and storage of crude oil, natural gas and products thereof.
-Other types of qualifying income include interest (other than from a financial business), dividends, gains from the sale of real property and gains from the sale or other disposition of capital assets held for the production of income that otherwise constitutes qualifying income.
-We estimate that less than 7% of our gross income for the taxable year ending December 31, 2015 will not be qualifying income; however, this estimate could change from time to time.
+Section 7704 of the Code provides that a publicly-traded partnership will be treated as a corporation for U.S. federal income tax purposes.
+However, if 90% or more of a partnership's gross income for every taxable year it is publicly-traded consists of "qualifying income," the partnership may continue to be treated as a partnership for U.S. federal income tax purposes (the "Qualifying Income Exception").
+Qualifying income includes, (i) income and gains derived from the exploration, development, mining or production, processing, refining, transportation, or the marketing of any mineral or natural resource (such as crude oil, natural gas, refined products and NGLs), (ii) interest (other than from a financial business), (iii) dividends, (iv) gains from the sale of real property and (v) gains from the sale or other disposition of capital assets (or property described in Section 1231(b) of the Code) held for the production of income that otherwise constitutes qualifying income.
+We estimate that less than 5% of our current gross income is not qualifying income; however, this estimate could change from time to time.